will-o-the-wisp/MKS21X-Final-Project/README.md

 1/10/19

+Kenson Li

+  continued with randomization of Floors and Rooms, putting entrances and exits within bounds

 BC

   various touch ups to entity classes such as making items not have "alive" boolean, adding txt files to be read from, atk + def calcs